By Debbie Staresinic

 The Archdiocese of Cincinnati has defined “Building a Community of Love” as the theme for the 2019-20 school year, so the timing of the On a Mission to Love app couldn’t be better.

-The app can be downloaded for free at the Apple App store and the Google Play store.
+You can access the app from your phone, tablet or personal computer.
 The book can be purchased at missiontolove.org for $12 each.
 Parishes and schools ordering over 25 books for teachers or students receive a special bulk rate of $4 each (call 513 407-8672 to arrange for this bulk order).

 Debbie Staresinic is a member of the Board of Directors at Ruah Woods, is the author of Theology of the Body Rosary Meditations and On a Mission to Love: Rosary Meditations for Children and Families .
 All proceeds from the sale of the books go to Ruah Woods to benefit its curriculum efforts.